1983 Major League Baseball postseason: Chicago White Sox vs. Baltimore Orioles

-The Orioles defeated the White Sox in four games to reach their second World Series in the past five years.
+The Orioles defeated the White Sox in four games to reach their fifth World Series in the past fourteen years.

 LaMarr Hoyt pitched a five-hit complete game as the White Sox stole Game 1 on the road.
 In Game 2, Mike Boddicker pitched a five-hit complete game shutout in response as the Orioles took Game 2 to even the series headed to Chicago.
 In Game 3, the Orioles blew out the White Sox to take the series lead.
-In Game 4, Chicago’s Britt Burns had a complete game shutout bid ended in the top of the ninth as the game went into extras scoreless, where Baltimore’s Tito Landrum hit a three-run home run in the top of the tenth to put the Orioles in the lead for good, securing the pennant.
+In Game 4, Chicago's Britt Burns had a complete game shutout bid ended in the top of the ninth as the game went into extras scoreless, where Baltimore's Tito Landrum hit a three-run home run in the top of the tenth to put the Orioles in the lead for good, securing the pennant.
 Game 4 was the last postseason game ever played at Comiskey Park.

 The White Sox would return to the ALCS in 1993, but they lost to the eventual back-to-back World Series champion Toronto Blue Jays in six games.
-They would eventually win the pennant in 2005 over the Los Angeles Angels of Anaheim in five games en route to a World Series title.
+They would finally win the pennant in 2005 over the Los Angeles Angels of Anaheim in five games en route to a World Series title.